tatjam/Brain-Assembly-Interpreter/README.md

 # ·Complete:
 ---
-Every BF should run on thsi interpreter, it allows nested brackets (Experimental :P) Scheweigi's assembly simulator is quite slow (On purpose), so even a simple program will take time to run
+Every BF program should run on this interpreter, it allows nested brackets (Experimental :P) Scheweigi's assembly simulator is quite slow (On purpose), so even a simple program will take time to run

 # ·How to use: